leonsilicon/react-native-wishlist/README.md

 # @leonsilicon/react-native-wishlist

-> Experimental fork of <https://github.com/margelo/react-native-wishlist>, not intended for public use
+> Experimental fork of <https://github.com/margelo/react-native-wishlist>, not intended for public use.

 The fastest List component for React Native.